How to create a custom tabs automatically using R

 - Each row (starting from the second row) is a separate tab.

-- In the rows columns type/paste in the Name of the variable you want in the rows.
+- In the rows columns you will specify which variables you want in the rows.
+In the R scripts provided there is a choice of specifying by Name (as per the image above) or by Alias.
+See below for the R Scripts.
 If you want multiple variables going down the rows on the one tab, simply using a comma to separate it.
-So in the example picture above, 3 variables are specified on row 2.
+So in the example picture above, 3 variables are specified by name on row 2.

 - In the multitable column, specify the name of your multitable

 - Likewise for the filter and weight columns.

 - The final column, title, can be whatever you like - this is simply the name of the output Excel file, which will have a number in front of it.
 So, for example, the second row in the above example will come out as "1 - My first table.xlxs"